Vascular and Endovascular Surgery

 Peripheral Arterial Disease (PAD)

 Narrowing/blockage of the arteries of the limbs as a consequence of atherosclerosis (plaque deposition) is getting increasingly common in patients who are diabetic, hypertensive, dyslipidemic and in those addicted to tobacco smoking.
-This can result ischemia (compromise in blood flow) causing pain in the legs while walking (claudication) or critical ischemia that includes gangrene and non-healing ulcers with an attendant substantial risk of major amputation.
+This can result ischemia (compromise in blood flow) causing pain in the legs while walking (claudication) or critical conditions like Chronic Limb Threatening Ischemia (CLTI) that includes gangrene and non-healing ulcers with an attendant substantial risk of major amputation.
 The aim of treatment in these patients is to save them from limb loss (amputation) and improve quality of life.
+The following services are offered on an individualised basis depending on what is best for each patient considering his general health, disease extent and limb status.

+The division also works in collaboration with the Advanced wound care services departments (Podiatry/General surgery/Plastic surgery) to provide comprehensive care of patients with diabetic foot disease.
+Multi-disciplinary approach is the key-stone in achieving foot salvage by appropriate revascularisation combined with local debridement, specialised dressing and off-loading.
 Patients may also be treated medically depending on his clinical status.
 Some patients need only proper counselling for life-style modification and medications.
 Nonetheless, there are infrequent few for whom non-interventional treatment is all that can be offered.
 This includes ulcer care like dressings and vacuum-assisted closure (VAC) therapy, hyper-baric oxygen therapy, sympathectomy and prostaglandin or immune-modulatory therapy.
+Intra-muscular stem-cell therapy is also provided in such clinical scenarios.

 Varicose Veins